 Dashboard Refresh Management allows admins to schedule when dashboards should be automatically refreshed.
-Refreshes can be set either on an interval or at a specific time of the day.
+Refreshes can be set either on an interval or on a daily, weekly and monthly schedule.

 Note: Dashboard Refresh Management is an add-on feature.
 Please contact your Sales Executive or the Periscope Data Support team for additional information.